ImperialCollegeLondon/pnextract/README.md

-##  pnextract -- Conventional pore-network extraction code
+##  pnextract -- pore-network extraction

 This code extracts a conventional pore network from a micro-CT image.
 The source code has been developed by me, Ali Qaseminejad Raeini, at